EAGrahamJr/HAssK/README.md

 This project uses [Gradle](https://gradle.org), so the only thing you need is a compatible JDK<sup>**1**</sup>.
 Additionally, because the project is [Kotlin](https://kotlinlang.org) and uses the _Kotlin Gradle plugin_, a Kotlin installation is also not necessary.

-A default build will publish
+A default build will use the [gradle-plugins](https://github.com/EAGrahamJr/gradle-scripts) to publish to the "local" Maven repository.

 ---